dmapper/d-grouped-barchart/README.md

 ## Features
 * Grouping key as a setting
 * Negative values
+* Showing tooltips on hover and on click
 * Legend based on the grouping key
 * Title and subtitles parameters
 * Fullscreen mode on double click